Chap Petersen: Defense of Washington Redskins name

 As controversy grew over the name of the Washington Redskins, Petersen became a vocal defender of the sports team.
-In 2014, he initiated a "Redskins Pride Caucus" in the Virginia Legislature.
+In 2014, he initiated a "Redskins Pride Caucus" in the Virginia General Assembly.
 Although Petersen's position is unconventional for his political party, he has said that several other Virginia Democrats have privately supported him on this issue.
 Citing support that he has received from individual Native Americans, Petersen has said, "I get it from all points.
 And listen - if somebody is offended, I'm not going to deny that that's a sincere feeling.
 But you can't just take that and scrub out the feelings of 100,000 other people."

 When the Daily Show produced an episode that aired September 25, 2014 featuring local Redskins fans confronted by Native Americans, Petersen contacted the producers in an attempt to withdraw the fans' consent to appear.
 According to Petersen, these fans had been misled about the nature of the segment, prior to signing their releases.
 Although the segment was not pulled, Jon Stewart, host of The Daily Show, acknowledged on air that the fans were upset with the situation.

 Petersen also gave legal representation to the Native American Guardians Association, a group of Native Americans who are opposed to the removal of Native American mascots.